sellmerfud/fitl/README.md

 The `rollback` command will let you restart the game from the beginning of any turn.

-You can also abort the current action that you are playing at most prompts by entering `abort`.
+When it a Bot faction's turn to play you will used the `bot` command.
+The results of the Bot turn are displayed so that you can follow along and update your physical game board.

+When it is human faction's turn to play you will use the `act` command to take your turn.
+The program will then ask you how you wish to proceed.

+During your turn you can enter `abort` at most prompts if you wish to cancel what you have done and start your turn over.
 This will take you back to the start of your turn.
-And changes needed to the physical game board are displayed so you can keep your board in sync with the software.
+And any changes needed to the physical game board will be displayed so you can keep your physical board in sync with the software.

 ## Command Abbreviations